Netflix series Unbelievable is a rare thing: woman-positive TV. Here’s what the series gets so right about women on screen.

-There was no shortage of women sleuths on TV when I was growing up.
+There was no shortage of female TV sleuths in the 70s and 80s.
 For the most part they were incredibly glamorous and roamed in packs (Charlie’s Angels, Cat’s Eyes) or mixed pairs (Dempsey and Makepeace, Moonlighting).

 Over time the shoulder pads and sexual tension gave way to bitch-bosses: ferociously intelligent women with little time for fashion, let alone fawning.
 Then, as women on-screen got smarter, they were given back-stories that underlined their vulnerability and made their cleverness bearable.
 They were alcoholics (Vera), emotionally suspect (Marcella) and even barely on the autistic spectrum (The Bridge).